 - National Geographic Kids – Ad-free site

 - Mystery Science – Ad-free site

 Full Transcript of Podcast: Best Practices for Using Videos in Speech Therapy

-You are listening to the Speech Space podcast!
-A podcast full of tips and resources for SLPs.
-I'm your host, Jessica Cassity, and this is Episode 68.
+You're listening to the Speech Space Podcast, a podcast full of tips and resources for SLPs.
+I'm your host, Jessica Cassity, and this is Episode 72.

 Hey, there everybody!
 How are you doing?
 It is December of 2020, I should add, one of the craziest years yet.
 So I hope you guys are all hanging in there.
 And I know holiday break is coming up soon, which I'm sure everyone is looking forward to.
 So I just know we're all doing the best that we can right now.
 And I just want to check in and say that I hope you're doing well.
 This most likely will be the only podcast for the month of December, so I hope that you find it to be helpful.
 We're going to be chatting about using videos in speech therapy.
 The title of the episode is "Best Practices for Using Videos in Speech Therapy."
 However, I should add a little disclaimer that this is not something that's evidence-based.
 This is from my own experience with using videos in speech therapy and the experience of other fellow SLPs.
 So, you know, right now, a lot of the things that we're doing are very new.
 Teletherapy is not new, but some of the ways that we deliver therapy online, or some of the resources that we use, say something like Google Slides, for example, using videos, some of these things aren't too new, but I would say that they are being used much more frequently.
 So people are becoming much more aware of some of the new options that they have.
 I keep saying "new".
 I'm not sure why I'm saying "new”.
 Some of the options that are out there that they have.
 So I guess, the reason "new” keeps popping in my brain is because they are new to some people.